benedettaliberatori/AP/c++/Report.md

 All the measurements have been taken three times in microseconds using `std::crono` and then the results have been averaged among the three runs.
 We have evaluated the number of runs to be enough since the results obtained show low variance.

-The code `benchmark.cpp` used together with all the results in csv format are stored in the `benchmark` directory, here we present a plot.
+The code `test.cpp` used together with all the results in csv format are stored in the `benchmark` directory, here we present a plot.
 As expected the average time of a search in a Binary Search Tree is significantly improved by balancing the tree.
 The results are more similar to those of the map, which indeed is usually implemented as a Red-and-black tree, which among other properties is a balanced Binary Search Tree and performs the search with logarithmic-time complexity.
 The unordered_map outperformes the others, since it does not rely on an internal order of the keys but on the hash of those and performs the search with constant-time complexity.